 Your destination wedding planner should provide you and your guests with the best experience and the best vendors.
 You should also ask your wedding planner for the best makeup artist and hairstylist in the town if you can not afford to take yours with you.

 They will also know the requirements for travel/immigration for your specific destination, which is essential and should also be shared with your guests.

 5. Send invitations sooner (stick to this one destination wedding planning tips!)

-It is difficult for your guests to join you when they have not preplanned.
+It is difficult for your guests to join you when they have not been preplanned.
 Your guests need to plan days off for your wedding, make up their minds, take a leave from their jobs, and most importantly, manage the accommodation and travel expenses.

 Go as far as creating a wedding website like Wedsites, where you can update your guests accordingly.
 You can share accommodation options, activities, shopping, flight options, and a lot more.
 This will keep them updated with what they will be expecting for their wedding.

 6. Give your guests options for accommodations

-Your desired location will most likely have accommodations built around the property or should have hotels within thirty minutes of drive.
+Your desired location will most likely have accommodations built around the property or should have hotels that are only about a thirty-minute drive.
 Check the availability and provide your guests with some options, just if they also want to explore the destination at their own time after your wedding.

 Again, security, accessibility, and safety are top priorities that you should start looking at.